graphql-rust/juniper/docs/book/content/types/interfaces.md

 ### Downcasting

-By default, the [GraphQL interface][1] value is downcast to one of its implementer types via matching the enum variant or downcasting the trait object (if `dyn` is used).
+By default, the [GraphQL interface][1] value is downcast to one of its implementer types via matching the enum variant or downcasting the trait object (if `dyn` macro argument is used).

 However, if some custom logic is needed to downcast a [GraphQL interface][1] implementer, you may specify either an external function or a trait method to do so.